yvonniefan/php2650_project/php2650_proj.md

 ## 1. Introduction

 Random survival forest (RSF) is a random forest method used to analyze right deletion survival data.
 It introduces new survival splitting rules for growing survival trees and new missing data algorithms for estimating missing data.

 RSF introduced the event retention principle for living forests and used it to define overall mortality, which is a simple interpretable mortality measure that can be used as a predictive result.
-R package “randomSurvivalForest” provides an interface to use.

 ## 2. RSF framework